Deck Stain Calculator

 Step One: Measure the Deck

-Measure the length and width of the deck, then multiply them together to find the total square footage.
+Measure the length and width of the deck, then multiply these measurements together to find the total square footage.
 Repeat this process for each rectangular section of the deck.

 If you’re finishing the railing, then you’ll need to measure the length and height of the railing, and multiply together to approximate the square footage.
 The railing square footage will be a rough estimate, but since the balusters need to be coated on four sides, this should be reasonably close.